kevidgel/OptixPathtracer/README.md

 ```

 ## Dependencies
+System with OpenGL 4.6 capability.
+I use `glfw` + `glad`.

 I use vcpkg for most of my dependencies.
+Provide vcpkg toolchain file as `-DCMAKE_TOOLCHAIN_FILE` to cmake if needed.
 They are located in `/vcpkg.json`

 Make sure to have CUDA Toolkit version 12.6 installed.
+You might run into issues with CMake, and may need to specify `-DCMAKE_CUDA_ARCHITECTURES` and `-DCMAKE_CUDA_COMPILER`.

 Make sure to have OptiX 7.7 installed.
+Provide installation path as `-DOptiX_ROOT_DIR` if needed.
 You NEED an NVIDIA GPU that supports this version of OptiX.
 You can install it here: https://developer.nvidia.com/designworks/optix/downloads/legacy.

 The only other dependency is OWL, which is an OptiX API wrapper.
 You can install it via `git submodule`.